 1814 would prove to be a good year for him.
 Not only did he graduate university that year, he and a friend, Edward Ryan, would marry the Whitmore sisters.
 Babbage would go on to have nine children.

-The Analytical Society that Babbage had helped form while in college soon began to be more than just a collegiate exploit.
+The Analytical Society that Charles Babbage had helped form while in college soon began to be more than just a collegiate exploit.
 He and some of his colleagues translated the French mathematician Sylvestre Lacroix’s calculus work into English and subsequently published it.

 Life would not be so good for him when it came to finding a career.
 He kept applying for jobs but kept getting turned down, time and again.
 In 1820 Babbage helped found what would become the Royal Astronomical Society to support astronomical research, aiming to standardize astronomical calculations as well as circulate data.